 If you’re here on the weekend, check out their weekend brunch.

 Tucked between other establishments in the North Beach neighborhood is this lively, bustling, seafood restaurant, Sotto Mare.
-The old-school North beach vibe here is so great and inviting.
+The old-school North Beach vibe here is so great and inviting.
 It’s a small restaurant, packed with people, clanging utensils, and the sounds of chatter!

 If you get a seat on the ground floor, the view of the kitchen as the cooks work and prepare seafood dishes is great entertainment.
 No matter what you do, you will have to order the Cioppino, their signature dish.

-Dine at Betty Lou’s
+Dine on the freshest seafood at Betty Lou’s

 Check out the nightlife